High-dimensional scaling limits of piecewise deterministic sampling algorithms: High-dimensional properties

 Therefore $\mathcal N(0,1)$ is the invariant distribution of $\mathcal{T}=(\mathcal{T}_t)_{t\ge 0}$ by Proposition 4.9.2 of \cite{MR838085}.
 In particular, $\mathcal{T}$ is a strictly stationary process.
 Set

 This covariance kernel will play an important role in this work.
 Some properties are collected in Proposition \ref{prop:covariance}.

 Our first result is the asymptotic limit of the angular momentum process $S^{\zigzag,d}=(S_t^{\zigzag,d})_{t\ge 0}$.
-The sequence of the angular momentum processes is tight due to the time scaling $t\mapsto d^{1/2}t$.
 The limiting process is a non-Markovian Gaussian process, unlike most of the scaling limit results related to Markov chain Monte Carlo methods.
 We also discuss sample path continuity.
 See \cite[Eq (2.2.8)]{Karatzas1991} or Section \ref{asec:zz_angle} for the definition of local $\alpha$-H\"older continuity.